K-12 Field Trips

 Immerse yourself in a 19th-century village and interact with the people, objects and routines of life in rural Wisconsin in 1872.
 You can study in the one-room schoolhouse, help with chores or watch a tradesperson at work.
 You'll meet residents of Pinecrest Village as they go about their daily lives.
 You'll learn new skills and they might even tell you stories of how they came to Wisconsin.
 Of course it was not all work and no play; learn some typical games played by children on the prairie as well.
 Your 2 hour program includes:

-- Practicing the cross-cut saw with the Helle-Thompson Family
+- Log construction with the Helle-Thompson Family

 - 1872 School lesson

-- General Store experience
+- Shopping at the General Store

 civil war (recommended for grade 3-5)